uw-vortex/VORTEX-handbook/03-communications.md

 ### VORTEX Lab Meetings
 Full group lab meetings occur weekly.
-This Fall 2020, we will have meetings **Tuesday @ 12:30pm**.
 The general format of lab meetings are:
 * general announcements;
 * research issues to be considered by the group;
 * individual updates; and,